 When it comes to shopping, customers expect instant gratification.
 That’s why many people love shopping at a local physical store; they can find what they’re looking for, make a purchase, and have it same day.
 But the pandemic made it more difficult to offer this type of shopping experience.

-In response, many physical retailers, from small to enterprise businesses, opted into what is known as a “dark stores” to offer more of their products online and using their retail space to store a large amount of inventory, fulfill orders, and provide more options such as fast delivery and same-day pickup.
+In response, many physical retailers, from small to enterprise businesses, opted into what is known as a “dark stores” to offer more of their products online and using their retail space to store a large amount of inventory, fulfil orders, and provide more options such as fast delivery and same-day pickup.

 Dark stores, also known as “retail distribution outlets,” have been highly beneficial for retailers of all sizes during the COVID-19 pandemic, but the concept isn’t anything new.
 In this article, you will learn more about dark stores, and what benefits they provide for growing ecommerce brands